 Off-the-Shelf Linux Systems

 Computers are mostly sold with an operating system already installed and configured by the OEM vendor.
 If that is the experience that you seek, then you should purchase computers from http://zareason.com or http://system76.com, or any vendor offering any kind of pre-installed Linux.
-With Zareason, you can even request a Slackware install, but even if the vendor will not pre-install Slackware, at least when you purchase from a Linux-oriented vendor, you know that the hardware is tested for compatibility, which makes the install process nearly trivial.
+Dell offers several laptops and desktops loaded with Ubuntu Linux, but and Zareason accepts requests for a Slackware install.
+Whether or not a vendor agrees to pre-install Slackware, at least when you purchase from a Linux-oriented vendor, you know that the hardware is tested for compatibility, which makes the install process nearly trivial.